Emotional design: Positively influencing user feelings

 What is emotional design?

-Emotional design is all about crafting products, websites, or services that evoke positive emotions.
+By definition, emotional design is all about crafting products, websites, or services that evoke positive emotions.
 Beyond meeting functional needs, your product should make users feel joy, trust, and comfort, encouraging them to return and engage again.

 Why emotional design is essential for your brand